Enalean/tuleap-documentation-en/languages/en/user-guide/code-versioning/git.rst

 Managing large binary files such as video, graphic or audio files is not the strong suit of Git.
 Large Git repositories will quickly encounter performance issues.
 To work around that, Git LFS can be used.

 ..
 IMPORTANT:: The ``gitlfs`` plugin needs to be installed and activated in order to be able to use Git LFS.
-Ask to your site administrator if it is not the case on your Tuleap instance.

 Using Git LFS
 `````````````